DecisionsDev/odm-docker-kubernetes/azure/README.md

 ### Create an AKS cluster (30 min)
 Use the `az aks create` command to create an AKS cluster.
 The following example creates a cluster named myAKSCluster with one node.
 Azure Monitor for containers is also enabled using the `--enable-addons monitoring` parameter.
 The operation takes several minutes to complete.
 > NOTE:
 During the creation of the AKS cluster, a second resource group is automatically created to store the AKS resources.
-For more information, see Why are two resource groups created with AKS?
+For more information, see Why are two resource groups created with AKS??
    ```console
 az aks create --resource-group odm-group --name odm-cluster --node-count 2 \
                   --location francecentral --enable-addons monitoring --generate-ssh-keys